 - Enablers of the gun industry via Guns Down America and Business Must Act

-- Funds anti-abortion politicians via Equity Forward
+- Funds anti-abortion politicians via Equity Forward, Don’t Ban Equality, and Planned Parenthood

-- Enablers of Donald Trump via #GrabYourWallet
+- Enablers of Donald Trump via #GrabYourWallet and Popular Information

 - Pinkwashers of LGBT+ rights via All Out and Human Rights Campaign